Jupiter is almost due south at dawn; it outshines all the stars we ever see at night.

-Saturn is low in the southeast at dawn this month, more towards the south by month’s end.
+Saturn is in the southeast at dawn this month.

 Taurus, the Bull is high in the south.
 Look for the Pleiades star cluster above reddish Aldebaran.
 Dazzling Orion, the Hunter takes center stage on winter evenings.
 Surrounding Orion are the brilliant stars of winter.
 Orion’s belt points down to Sirius, the Dog Star, which outshines all other stars we ever see at night.
 The Little Dog Star, Procyon, rises with Sirius and is level with Orion’s shoulder as they swing towards the south.
 To the upper left of Orion’s shoulder is Gemini, the Twins.

 Under Sirius and low to the southern horizon this month is a star that most Americans never get to see—Canopus.
 Representing the bottom (keel) of the legendary ship Argo, Canopus is the second brightest star ever visible at night.
 Thus, it is clearly noticeable along the southern horizon on February and March evenings.
 However, you must be south of 37 degrees north to see Canopus rise.
 (This is the line that divides Utah, Colorado, and Kansas from Arizona, New Mexico, and Oklahoma.)

 The sky we see depends on our latitude as well as on the time of night and time of year.
 From any given location in our hemisphere, stars in an area of the sky around the North Star never set (circumpolar stars), while stars in an equivalent area around the South Celestial Pole never rise.
 The closer you are to the pole, the larger these areas are.
 The closer you get to the equator, the fewer circumpolar stars there are, but there are also fewer stars that never rise for you.
 At the equator, no stars are either circumpolar or never visible; all of them rise and set as Earth turns.